programminghistorian/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt2.md

 ```

 So we have four elements in our first `y`.
 These are 'one hot encoded' versions of our labels. ['One hot encoding'](https://en.wikipedia.org/wiki/One-hot) is a way of expressing labels where `0` is no label and `1` is a label.
-So in this case we have just no labels in the vocab present in the label tensor for the first image.
+So in this case we have no labels in the vocab present in the label tensor for the first image.

 Now we can finally take a look at the first batch as a whole: